miIiano/SpeedApp.io-qBittorent-search-plugin/README.md

 ## Notes

-Edit the file by changing follwing 3 placeholdes with you account details.
+Edit the file by changing following 3 placeholdes with you account details.
 ```
  'USERNAME_HERE' username
  'PASSWD_HERE' password   (generates a token for search authentication via API)